 Private Outdoor Terrace

-One of the main reasons I book cabins is for the hot tubs.
-I find them amazing hydrotherapy for my weak tired muscles, but getting in and out of the hot tub can be difficult as I cannot independently do this myself.
-I need to my physically lifted which can be really strenuous not to mention quite risky for the person doing the lifting (sorry Allan) as well as myself.
+Hot tubs are one of the main reasons I book cabins.
+I find them to be amazing hydrotherapy for my weak, achy muscles, but getting in and out of the hot tub can be challenging because I am unable to do it on my own.
+I need to be physically lifted, which can be difficult and dangerous for both myself and the person doing the lifting (sorry, Allan).

 Accessible Loch Lubnaig

 If we weren’t in the hot tub or relaxing on the decking or watching movies then you’d find us down at the lochside.
 There are great cycle paths throughout the site with stunning Loch Lubnaig running alongside and although there are openings to get down to the loch, not many are accessible due to the rough uneven gradients.

 Amazingly we found an accessible way down that was very manageable (albeit a tad bumpy) for me and my power wheelchair.
 The terrain was a mixture of compacted gravel and stones, which I thought would sink under the weight of my power wheelchair, but surprisingly it didn’t at all.

 I’m pretty certain that manual wheelchairs would manage as well.
 It’s extremely worth it.
 Just look at that view!

 The opening down to this area was next to cabin 33, which was only a short walk from our cabin.
 It was lovely to sit down at the lochside and watch Allan teach our nephew how to skim stones and explore.
 We all had a great time together and loved how tranquil it was.